HMS Itchen (K 227)

 |Notes on event|

-At 01.56 hours on 23 September, U-666 fired a Gnat, which detonated after 8 minutes 21 seconds in the wake of the HMCS Morden (K 170).
-At 02.01 hours, the U-boat fired another Gnat, which hit HMS Itchen (K 227) (Cdr C.E.
-Bridgman, RNR, DSO) after 1 minute 10 seconds.
+At 01.56 hours on 23 September, U-666 fired a Gnat which detonated after 8 minutes 21 seconds in the wake of HMCS Morden (K 170) (T/Lt E.C.
+Smith, RCNVR).
+At 02.01 hours the U-boat fired another Gnat that struck HMS Itchen (K 227) (Cdr C.E.
+Bridgman, DSO, RNR) after 1 minute 10 seconds.
 The frigate blew up after the hit.
-Debris from the vessel was later found on the conning tower of the U-boat and on HMCS Morden (K 170).
+Debris from the vessel was later found on the conning tower of the U-boat and on HMCS Morden.
+HMS Itchen had picked up 81 survivors from HMCS St. Croix and one from HMS Polyanthus (K 47) (Lt J.G.
+Aitken, RNR), which had been sunk by U-952 (Curio) on 21 September.
+Only two men from HMS Itchen and one from HMCS St. Croix were rescued by the Polish steam merchant Wisla.

 If you can help us with any additional information on this vessel then please contact us.